ocramz/jupyter-docker-pymol/README.md

 Container-based installation of `pymol`, with interaction through the browser via Jupyter notebook (based on `jupyter/scipy-notebook`).

-The installation contains also `numpy`, `scipy` and `matplotlib` among other things, so it can be alse used for a variety of scientific Python work.
+The installation contains also `numpy`, `scipy` and `matplotlib` among other things, so it can be also used for a variety of scientific Python work.

 ## Instructions